jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 	- New Tetraselmis: 7 x 10^4 cells/mL
 - Isochrysis galbana
 	- Old Isochrysis galbana:
+		- Contaminated with Tetraselmis
 	- New Isochrysis galbana: No living isochrysis, some tetraselmis seems to have contaminated it
 - Chaetoceros
 	- Old Chaetoceros
+		- contaminated with tetraselmis
 	- New Chaetoceros
+		- almost completely contaminated with tetraselmis